Dealing With Difficult Situations

 - 30 day free telephone helpline service following date of course

-He has written three books and numerous articles.
-His fourth book is due out in March 2019.
-His first book "Slave to the Clock, Master of Time" helps you improve your time management skills while "Slave to a Job, Master of your Career", his second book outlines how people can plan and progress their career.
-His third book "Meaningful Performance Reviews” helps you to improve the performance of your team by having regular meaningful performance review meetings.
+Séan is also a successful author and has written three books and numerous articles.
+His first book “Slave to the Clock, Master of Time” helps you improve your time management skills and he also delivers the popular time management course “Planning your day to achieve your Business Results” based on his book.
+“Slave to a Job, Master of your Career”, his second book, outlines how people can plan and progress their career.
+His third book “Meaningful Performance Reviews” helps you to improve the performance of your team by having regular meaningful performance review meetings.